tronprotocol/tronbox/README.md

   }
 };
 ```
-Starting from TronBox 2.1.9, if you are connecting to the same host for full and solidity nodes, and event server, you can set just `fullHost`:
+If you are connecting to the **same** host for fullnode, solidity node, and event server, you can just set `fullHost`:
 ```
 module.exports = {
   networks: {
     development: {
-// For trontools/quickstart docker image
-      privateKey: 'da146374a75310b9666e834ee4ad0866d6f4035967bfc76217c5a495fff9f0d0',
-      userFeePercentage: 30,
-      feeLimit: 100000000,
+			...
       fullHost: "http://127.0.0.1:9090",
       network_id: "*"
     },
     mainnet: {
-// Don't put your private key here, pass it using an env variable, like:
-// PK=da146374a75310b9666e834ee4ad0866d6f4035967bfc76217c5a495fff9f0d0 tronbox migrate --network mainnet
-      privateKey: process.env.PK,
-      userFeePercentage: 30,
-      feeLimit: 100000000,
+			...
       fullHost: "https://api.trongrid.io",
       network_id: "*"
     }
   }
 };
 ```
-Notice that the example above uses Tron Quickstart >= 1.1.16, which exposes a mononode on port 9090.
+Notice that the example above uses [Tron Quickstart](https://github.com/TRON-US/docker-tron-quickstart) >= 1.1.16, which exposes a mononode on port 9090.

+Check out [Tron Deployment](https://tronprotocol.github.io/documentation-en/developers/deployment/) if you would like to deploy a local Tron Fullnode with [java-tron](https://github.com/tronprotocol/java-tron).

 ## Contract Migration<br>
 `tronbox migrate`